shirish93/shirish93.github.io/_ideas/2024-03-15-municipal-data-transparency.md

 -   **Improved accountability:** Municipalities will be held accountable for data availability, promoting responsible governance and service delivery.

--   **Enhanced engagement:** Transparency will build trust and encourage citizen engagement in local government processes.
+-   **Improved engagement:** Transparency will build trust and encourage citizen engagement in local government processes.

 -   **Empowered citizens:** Citizens will be able to monitor local government performance and hold them accountable.